ParampreetR/asc-frontend/docs/final/softtware_requirments.md

-# Software Requirment Specification
+# Software Requirement Specification

-The software requirment specification is produced at the culmination of the analysis task.
-The function and performance allocated to software as a part of system engineering are refined by establishing a complete information description, a detailed functional and behavioral description, an indication of performance requirments and design constraints, appropriate validation criteria, and other data pertinent to requirments.
+The software requirement specification is produced at the culmination of the analysis task.
+The function and performance allocated to software as a part of system engineering are refined by establishing a complete information description, a detailed functional and behavioral description, an indication of performance requirements and design constraints, appropriate validation criteria, and other data pertinent to requirements.

-#### The proposed system has the following requirments:
+#### The proposed system has the following requirements:

 - System need to maintain quantity record.

-- System needs to store information about nwe entry of college.
+- System needs to store information about new entry of college.

 - System need to update and delete record.